 Deadlines & Important Dates

-The deadline for the application is 15th March 2017.
+The deadline for the application is 28th February 2018.
 Your application must be submitted by 23:59 CET (Central European Time) on the deadline date.
 No applications will be reviewed until the call for applications closes.
+We recommend you to avoid last-minute application due to the risk of on-line application system slowdown.

 When will admission results be communicated?